dalealleshouse/raiding-react/README.md

 >    VIM...) and familiarize yourself with the application

 #### Important Concepts
-- The core functionality of `Redux` can be reproduced in 13 lines of code.
+- The core functionality of `Redux` can be reproduced in 13 lines of code as demonstrated in the `Store.js` file.
-    Obviously, `Redux` does much more than this.
-However, this is the core.
     * The entire state in the store is held in the `internalState` private variable.
     * The store accepts a reducer that maps logic to intents.
 This is the only means of mutating the store's state.
+In `Redux` parlance, an intent in an *action*.
     * The subscribe method accepts functions that will execute after every dispatch event.
 This is the typical mechanism by which `Redux` informs `React` that is should re-render the application.